gbif/dwc-dp/data-mapping-guide.md

 ### Strictly controlled vocabularies

-Some fields whose values are strictly controlled have TYPE ENUMS defined in the [database schema](./gbif/dwc_dp_schema.sql).
-For example, the term occurrence.occurrenceStatus MUST be populated with either 'detected', 'present', 'not detected', or 'absent'.
+Some fields whose values are strictly controlled have TYPE ENUMS defined in the [database schema][dwc_dp_schema].
+For example, the term occurrence.occurrenceStatus MUST be populated with either `"detected"`, `"present"`, `"not detected"`, or `"absent"`.

 ```sql
 CREATE TYPE OCCURRENCE_STATUS AS ENUM (